Cover photo by Bertie Brink.

 Status and Conservation

-Rare in South Africa.
-Listed as Vulnerable in the IUCN Red List of Threatened Species.
+The Tawny Spreadwing is rare in South Africa.
+It is listed as Vulnerable in the IUCN Red List of Threatened Species.

 Distribution

-It is native to the wetter savanna regions of Sub-Saharan Africa.
-Lestes ictericus is marginal in South Africa where it is only recorded from extreme NE KwaZulu-Natal.
+The Tawny Spreadwing is native to the wetter savanna regions of Sub-Saharan Africa.
+Lestes ictericus is marginal in South Africa where it is only recorded from extreme north-eastern KwaZulu-Natal.

 Below is a map showing the distribution of records for Tawny Spreadwing in the OdonataMAP database as at February 2020.